trustoverip/ctwg-main-glossary/spec/terms_and_definitions.md

 [[def: risk assessment]]:
-~ The process of identifying [risks](#risk) to organizational operations (including mission, functions, image, reputation), organizational assets, individuals, other [organizations](#organization), and the overall [ecosystem](#digital-trust-ecosystem), resulting from the operation of an information system.
-Risk assessment is part of [risk management](#risk-management), incorporates threat and vulnerability analyses, and considers [risk mitigations](#risk-mitigation) provided by security controls planned or in place.
+~ The process of identifying [[ref: risks]] to organizational operations (including mission, functions, image, reputation), organizational assets, individuals, other [[ref: organizations]], and the overall [[ref: ecosystem]], resulting from the operation of an information system.
+Risk assessment is part of [[ref: risk management]], incorporates threat and vulnerability analyses, and considers [[ref: risk mitigations]] provided by security controls planned or in place.

 ~ Source: [NIST-CSRC](https://csrc.nist.gov/glossary/term/risk_assessment).